n6ai/.github/profile/README.md

 > Beyond cutting edge.

-Our mission at N6 AI is to redefine the way we interact with machines and machines interact with us, by delivering exceptional digital products and custom-tailored solutions that run on the world wide web.
+Redefining the way we interact with machines, by creating remarkable digital experiences that run on the world wide web.